adejonghm/terraform-training/oci-get-started/Readme.md

 # Get Started Oracle Cloud Infrastructure

-This training is dedicated to the Oracle Cloud Infrastructure provider, in it, an VCN instance is created. (`oci_vcn.tf`)
+This training is dedicated to the Oracle Cloud Infrastructure provider, in it, a VCN instance is created, you can find it in `oci_vcn.tf`

 ## Steps to configure the CLI